-Upendra Baxi, 'The Crisis of the Indian Legal System

-Upendra Baxi, Law and Poverty; Essays

-Upendra Baxi, Liberty and Corruption: The Antulay Case and Beyond

-Surendranath Dwevedi and G.S.
-Bhargava, Political Corruption in India

-- A.R.
-Desai (ed.), Violation of democratic Rights in India - A.G.
-Noorani, Minister's Misconduct - B.B.
-Pande, The Nature and Dimensions of Privileged Class Deviance in The Other Side of Development 136 (187; K.S.
+Upendra Baxi, 'The Crisis of the Indian Legal System Upendra Baxi, Law and Poverty; Essays Upendra Baxi, Liberty and Corruption: The Antulay Case and Beyond Surendranath Dwevedi and G.S.
+Bhargava, Political Corruption in India A.R.
+Desai (ed.), Violation of democratic Rights in India A.G.
+Noorani, Minister's Misconduct B.B.
+Pande, The Nature and Dimensions of Privileged Class Deviance in

+The Other Side of Development 136 (187; K.S.
 Shukla ed)

-Indra Rothermund, Patterns of Trade Union Leadership in Dhanbad Coal Fields" 23 J.I.L.I.
+Indra Rothermund, Patterns of Trade Union Leadership in Dhanbad Coal

+Fields" 23 J.I.L.I.
 522

 Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.

 LL.M.
-SYLLABUS GROUP - C CRIMINAL LAW OPTIONAL PAPER-IV
+SYLLABUS GROUP - C CRIMINAL LAW OPTIONAL PAPER-IV TOTAL CREDITS ALLOTTED: 6